Xilinx/mlir-aie/programming_guide/section-2/section-2g/README.md

 #### **Host Synchronization with `dma_await_task`**

 Synchronization between DMA channels and the host is facilitated by the `dma_await_task` operations, ensuring data consistency and proper execution order.
-The `dma_await_task` operation waits until the BD associated with the task is complete, issuing a task complete token.
+The `dma_await_task` operation waits until all the BDs associated with a task have completed.

 **Function Signature**:
 ```python